 Pressure on Senate GOP after same-sex marriage passes House

-WASHINGTON (AP) — Senate Majority Leader Chuck Schumer announced a renewed push to protect same-sex marriage in federal law on Wednesday after a surprising number of House Republicans helped pass landmark legislation in that chamber.
+WASHINGTON (AP) — The Senate unexpectedly launched a new push Wednesday to protect same-sex marriage in federal law after a surprising number of Republicans helped pass landmark legislation in the House.
 Some GOP senators are already signaling support.

 The legislation started as an election-season political effort to confront the new Supreme Court majority after the court overturned abortion access in Roe v.
 Wade, raising concerns that other rights were at risk.
 But suddenly it has a shot at becoming law.
 Pressure is mounting on Republicans to drop their longstanding opposition and join in a bipartisan moment for gay rights.

-"This legislation was so important," Schumer said as he opened the Senate Wednesday.
+"This legislation was so important," Senate Majority Leader Chuck Schumer said as he opened the chamber Wednesday.

 "I want to bring this bill to the floor," Schumer said, "and we're working to get the necessary Senate Republican support to ensure it would pass."

-Note: This story was first published on July 20, 2022.
-It was updated on July 26, 2022 to clarify that the Gallup poll was released in June of 2021.
-A Gallup poll released in June 2022 showed similar results, with 71% of U.S. adults saying they think same-sex unions should be recognized by law.